heygrady/blog/apps/blog-app/src/pages/posts/2022-09-01-creating-a-yarn-monorepo-in-2022.md

 ## Initialize Husky

-Husky is the defacto tool for managing precommit hooks within a JavaScript repo.
+Husky is the defacto tool for managing precommit hooks within a JavaScript repository.
 We use it for enforcing linting rules for commit messages (commitlint), package.json files (manypkg) and source files (eslint).

 - [Husky Automatic Installation](https://typicode.github.io/husky/#/?id=automatic-recommended)